unispeech/asterisk-unimrcp/docker/README.md

 ## Using a Ubuntu 18.04/Centos 7.8 machine with Asterisk installed from Debian/RPM package

-The second way to use the Asterisk + unimrcp application is used a machine with asterisk installed from a debian pakages and install the aplication using the installer built above.
+The second way to use the Asterisk + unimrcp application is used a machine with asterisk installed from a debian or RPM pakages and install the aplication using the installer built above.

 ### Generate debian/RPM packages